Symplectically replacing plumbings with Euler characteristic 2 4-manifolds: Introduction

-\begin{remark} These families will be constructed from the length 4 (2-replaceable) linear plumbing with framings $-2,-4,-4,$ and $-2.$ It turns out that these are interesting in the sense that they cannot all be built trivially by plumbing the 1-replaceable trees of \cite{sswahl} to a disk bundle over $S^2$ (c.f. the plumbings in Theorem \ref{thm:main}a).\end{remark}
+\begin{remark}\normalfont The families of plumbing trees in Theorem \ref{thm:trees} will be constructed from the (2-replaceable) linear plumbing with weights $(-2,-4,-4,-2).$ In the proof of the theorem, we will show that this linear plumbing is indeed 2-replaceable without relying on Theorem \ref{thm:main}.
+Instead, we will apply the theory of Lefschetz fibrations.
+It turns out that the families of plumbing trees of Theorem \ref{thm:trees} are interesting in the sense that they cannot all be built trivially by plumbing the 1-replaceable trees of \cite{sswahl} to a disk bundle over $S^2$ (c.f. the plumbings in Theorem \ref{thm:main}a).
+Moreover, the technique used in the proof of Theorem \ref{thm:trees} can be applied to obtain more families of 2-replaceable trees.
+For example, instead of starting with the linear plumbing with weights $(-2,-4,-4,-2)$, one could start with a different 2-replaceable linear plumbing.\end{remark}

-\begin{remark} The technique used in the proof of Theorem \ref{thm:trees} can be applied to obtain more families of 2-replaceable trees.
-For example, instead of starting with the linear plumbing corresponding to $[2,4,4,2]$, one could start with other 2-replaceable linear plumbings.
-We focus on the two families in Theorem \ref{thm:trees} mainly because they have been successfully used to produce exotic manifolds, one of which will be constructed in Section 3 and is the content of the next theorem. \end{remark}
+Finally, using the 2-replaceable tree of Theorem \ref{thm:trees}(a) with $n=9$ and $m=3$ we perform symplectic cut-and-paste to construct the following.